 GARY NUMAN I Die: You Die (1980)

-A musical statement on his fractious relationship with the press, incessant riffs, flanged guitar and swooping Polymoog provided melody, grit and tension in equal measures.
+A statement on his fractious relationship with the press, incessant riffs, flanged guitar and swooping Polymoog provided melody, grit and tension in equal measures.
 Meanwhile, real drums and a Roland Compurhythm combined to provide a solid but unusual backbone.
-Contrary to popular belief, this fan favourite was not included on the original LP version of ‘Telekon’, although ‘I Die: You Die’ did feature on the cassette.
+This fan favourite was not included on the original LP version of ‘Telekon’, although did feature on the cassette.
 Numan felt he was giving value to his fans, but casual followers didn’t buy the album as a result and it affected wider sales momentum.

 Now available on the album ‘Premier Hits’ via Beggars Banquet